 Calculating Nutrition Facts Manually

 Another option is to simply calculate recipe calories manually.
-This can be a little tricky, but if you are patient enough, it can give quite good results.
+This can be a little tricky, but if you are patient enough, it can give you good results.

 You can also use a special Spreadsheet created by the Human Nutrition Research Center on Aging for full recipes.
 Here, you can create your own recipes and manually add each ingredient to your meals.

-While accuracy is important, you should remember that you can save much time using one of the abovementioned tools.
+While accuracy is important, you should remember that you can save a lot of time using one of the above-mentioned tools.
 After all, regardless of how strict your dietary needs are, you will never achieve perfection regarding the nutrients ingested.

 Regardless of the ingredients used or the accuracy of the information sources, you will always have to deal with the fact that there is a margin for error in nutrition.
-Watching the big picture and eating as healthy as possible will make you healthy and fit.
+Watching the big picture and eating as healthy as possible will help you achieve your health and fitness goals.ย

 Add Nutrition Facts to Your Recipe Website

-If you are a food blogger, you should know by now that your readers are more educated and better prepared to understand the importance of healthy nutrition than ever before.
+If you are a food blogger, you should know by now that your readers are more educated and better prepared to understand the importance of healthy nutrition than ever before.ย For this reason, they expect to see nutrition facts for each recipe you publish.

-While your ultimate goal may be to teach them how to cook tasty food quickly and easily, you should always remember that part of your responsibility is to help your readers understand the nutritional value of the food they cook.
+While your ultimate goal may be to teach them how to cook tasty food quickly and easily, you should always remember that part of your responsibility is to help your readers understand the nutritional value of the recipes you share.ย

 Luckily for you, adding all this information is now extremely easy to do.